435THz/NebulaMissionBoard/README.md

 ### How to customize
 The missiongen_settings.lua file contains a table of settings that are used by the library to define its behavior.
 Every setting is documented individually, describing its format, what it is used for and what kind of data it requires.

+If you need more info, please look at the [library's page](https://wiki.pmdo.pmdcollab.org/User:MistressNebula/Nebula's_Mission_Board_Mod) in PMDOWiki.
+Feel free to leave issues on GitHub if you want to request some more specific guides that are not listed in the linked page yet!